• Home

 As far as I’m concerned, and as nostalgically her turn in “Home Alone” brings me to a comfy, happy place, O’Hara’s true genius was in the brilliant improvisation she brought to Christopher Guest’s mockumentary films (”Waiting for Guffman,” “Best in Show,” “A Mighty Wind”).

-Quite honestly, in the Christopher Guest canon, O’Hara was the axis around which the hilarity spun, a performer whose genius lay in finding that perfect blend of weirdness, charm, and vulnerability — the kind of presence that made mockumentary magic feel unscripted, yet timeless.
+Quite honestly, in the Guest canon, and alongside Eugene Levy, O’Hara was the axis around which the hilarity spun, a performer whose genius lay in finding that perfect blend of weirdness, charm, and vulnerability — the kind of presence that made mockumentary magic feel unscripted, yet timeless.

 O’Hara gained late-career recognition as Moira Rose, the former soap star turned existential duchess of “Schitt’s Creek.”
-In that tiny town O’Hara sculpted one of television’s most quoted, mimicked, and beloved characters, earning Emmy gold.
+In that tiny town O’Hara sculpted one of television’s most quoted, mimicked, and beloved characters, earning Emmy gold in the process.

 Most of us last saw O’Hara in Seth Rogen’s “The Studio,” which now kind of feels like the perfect send-off — a final showcase of her talents, which made her one of the most beloved and versatile comedic performers of her generation.